thesufian/angular2-tutorial-tour-of-heroes-in-javascript/README.md

 Angular2 tutorial: Tour of Heroes in plain JavaScript.

-Here(https://angular.io/docs/ts/latest/tutorial/index.html) still no tutorial added for plain JavaScript, so trying convert that typescript material to javascript material.
+Here(https://angular.io/docs/ts/latest/tutorial/index.html) still no tutorial added for plain JavaScript, so trying convert it typescript material to javascript material.